Tallawong metro station: Name

-The station was originally proposed to be named Cudgegong Road after a nearby road, which in turn was named for a central west NSW property owned by the suburb's namesake, local pastoralist and political figure Richard Rouse.
+The station was originally named Cudgegong Road during construction, after a nearby road, which in turn was named for a central west NSW property owned by the suburb's namesake, local pastoralist and political figure Richard Rouse.
 It could not be named Rouse Hill as this name is used for a separate station to the east at Rouse Hill Town Centre.

 Blacktown City Council unsuccessfully proposed naming the surrounding area and station in honour of former Prime Minister Gough Whitlam.
 In December 2017, the Geographical Names Board of New South Wales launched a consultation to rename the station Tallawong.
 The renaming was confirmed in April 2018.
 Tallawong is a Darug word meaning apple gum tree.
 In November 2020, the portion of Rouse Hill in which the station was located became part of the new suburb of Tallawong, named after the station.

 Design

 The station was designed by Australian architectural firm Hassell.
 Its facilities include 1,000 parking spaces and a bicycle shed with 45 spaces.